atefben/fdc/src/FDC/CoreBundle/Resources/doc/informations.md

 php app/console doctrine:schema:validate
 ```

-The translated entities might have duplicate properties (id, local, getter and setters) because we are using traits.
+And also you should check if the entity uses traits you have to remove manually the duplicate properties / setters / getters

-In this case you have to remove manually each duplication.
+This issue is opened on the doctrine bug tracker : http://www.doctrine-project.org/jira/browse/DDC-1825